Is there insurance for boat docks?

-If your boat dock is located at your residence, other structures coverage on your homeowners policy may cover damage to the dock from a covered peril.
-However, some insurance companies may consider docks that can be removed once boating season is over to be personal property instead of an actual structure on your property.
-In this case, personal property coverage may cover you up to your policy’s limit.
+If your boat dock is located at your residence, other structures coverage on your homeowners insurance policy may cover damage to the dock from a covered peril.
+However, some insurance companies may consider docks that can be removed to be personal property instead of an actual structure on your property.
+In this case, personal property coverage may cover your dock up to your policy's limit.

-What damages to your dock are excluded from homeowners insurance?
+What damages to your boat dock are excluded from homeowners insurance?

-- Damage caused by freezing, thawing, or the pressure and weight of water and ice, whether driven by wind or not
+- Damage caused by freezing, thawing and weight of water and ice

-- Damage to your dock caused by a collapse unless the damage or loss is caused by a falling building or any part of the building
+- Damage caused by a collapse unless the damage is caused by a falling building

 - Damage due to flooding

 Seawalls are essential means of protection for those who live in coastal areas.
 In Florida alone, hundreds of miles of seawalls act as retaining walls and may protect properties from erosion.
 Most homeowners insurance policies typically consider retaining walls and privately owned seawalls as detached structures and may provide coverage, depending on the cause of loss, against damage caused by fire, lightning, windstorms, hail, and vehicles.